yuwzho/spring-demo-with-maven/README.md

 ## Configure server for this demo

+Sync this repo to your local machine and swith to the repo folder.

 Edit the `~/.m2/settings.xml` configure the `<Server>` part with your private docker registry information.

 > The server id field must be the registry URL for your docker registry as [fabric8 maven plugin](https://maven.fabric8.io/#authentication)'s documentation.